 Before researching on Hispanic linguistics, she graduated summa cum laude in Journalism (2005) and obtained a teaching fellowship at University of Zulia (2008), where she was later promoted to lecturer (profesora agregada).
 She also holds a MA in Communication Sciences and a MA in Social & Cultural Anthropology (2011, 2013), with a research output on argumentative discourse and strategies of persuasion in mass media, digital development and religious practices in South American societies.

 Her current scholar interests focus on Spanish grammar, dialectology and sociolinguistics subjects.
-Her current project deals with the geographic distribution of verbal constructions with possesive pronouns ('piensa mío' vs. 'piensa de mí').
+Her current project at Ghent University deals with the grammatical and sociolinguistic features of possesive complementation ('piensa mío' vs. 'piensa de mí').